Hsun1128/AICUP-2024/word2vec/README.md

 ### 1. **Download and Convert the Model**

-Run the following script to automatically download the pre-trained Word2Vec model named `wiki.zh.vec` and convert it to the `.bin` format, which is optimized for faster loading:
+Run [`transfer_vec2bin.py`](transfer_vec2bin.py) to automatically download the pre-trained Word2Vec model named `wiki.zh.vec` and convert it to the `.bin` format, which is optimized for faster loading:

 ```bash
 python3 transfer_vec2bin.py